jpzhu-astro/jpzhu-astro.github.io/_pages/about.md

   - /about.html
 ---

+My name is Jin-Ping Zhu (朱锦平).
 I am an OzGrav postdoctoral research fellow in the School of Physics & Astronomy at Monash University, Australia.
+I received my Ph.D degree in Astronomy from Peking University at Beijing in 2022 and my B.S. degree in Physics from Central China Normal University at Wuhan in 2017.

 Research Interests
 ======